 KG is my boy.
 It is clear that some people are destined to become an athlete.
 KG is one of those people.
 God has blessed him with an amazing ability, and a wonderful career.
 What does one or two years of college matter when you can tell they can compete with the pros even in high school?

-Your off the court life was a lot more quiet during your 3 years with Portland but when you were traded to Atlanta you had a lot of run ins with management and teammates.
+Your off the court life was a lot quieter during your 3 years with Portland but when you were traded to Atlanta you had a lot of run-ins with management and teammates.
 The NBA also wanted you to attend drug counseling and the story is you refused and asked to be released.
 Is that what happened?

 I have always gotten along with my teammates.
 I can tell you one thing though, Dikembe Mutumbo is a snitch.
 The NBA must have probable cause for you to enter their drug program.
 I have never, I repeat never, failed a drug test by the NBA.
 They did not have probable cause therefore, the fine they fined me, was returned to me.
 I was the team, I was not happy because I was 5th in the league in scoring, but we were losing every night.
 We just lost and these guys are in the locker room laughing and giggling, talking about what strip club to hit up.
 I wanted to win.
 I wanted a ring.
 It gets to that point in your career where the money doesn’t matter, you just want to be a champion.
 My contract was written where I had the option in my 7th year, so I took it.
 I wanted a ring, and the Lakers signed me that summer.

 That is something I will talk about in depth in my documentary.
-My whole career I never came off the bench.
-When I went with the Lakers, I knew two things.
-1, they couldn’t pay me (I was a free agent and could have signed for a lot more) 2, I wouldn’t start because Kobe and Shaq.
+My whole career, I never came off the bench.
+When I went with the Lakers, I knew two things: they couldn’t pay me (I was a free agent and could have signed for a lot more) and I wouldn’t start because of Kobe and Shaq.

 I am from Cali, I wanted a ring, so I sacrificed.
 The playoff roster was an egotistical decision made by Phil Jackson that hurt me deep down.
-It was a ego move because of something that happened at practice.
+It was an ego move because of something that happened at practice.
 At the end of the day, I earned my ring, I played all year to get us there.
 I so regret burning my bridges with Pat Riley that year.
 I was supposed to sign with Miami heat that same summer.
-They were going to pay me what I deserved, and make me their franchise player.
-The night before flying to Miami to sign, Phil & Shaq called me on 3 way.
+They were going to pay me what I deserved and make me their franchise player.
+The night before flying to Miami to sign, Phil & Shaq called me on three-way.
 I made a bad decision, I should have went to Miami.
-The only good thing I got out of LA, is meeting my wife that year.
+The only good thing I got out of LA is meeting my wife that year.